msu-video-group/OpenSAL360/README.md

 ## What It Offers :stars:

-- Browser-based participant experience with no custom client installation
+- Browser-based user interface without any VR specific requirements
-- Researcher-friendly Django admin interface
+- Admin panel with precise experiment configuration
 - Video upload and experiment configuration workflow
-- Mouse-based saliency collection for omnidirectional videos
+- Crowdsourcing-based saliency collection for omnidirectional videos
 - Export and processing pipeline for fixations and saliency maps

 ## Quick Start :rocket: